Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Linear Regression of Block-Sparse Vectors

-with probability at least $1-p^{-1}(2\pi \log p)^{-1/2}-8p^{-4\log2}$, where $C'' > 0$ is a constant independent of the problem parameters. \end{thm} It can be seen from Theorems~\ref{thm:lasso_ind.signs} and \ref{thm:lasso} that while both the theorems guarantee same scaling of the regression error, the scalings of the maximum number of allowable nonzero blocks and the block coherence in Theorem~\ref{thm:lasso} match the ones in Theorem~\ref{thm:lasso_ind.signs} only for the case of $m=O(1)$; otherwise, Theorem~\ref{thm:lasso} with correlated blocks results in less-desirable scalings of $k$ and $\mu_B(\Phi)$.
+It can be seen from Theorems~\ref{thm:lasso_ind.signs} and \ref{thm:lasso} that both theorems guarantee the same scaling of the regression error, despite the fact that Theorem~\ref{thm:lasso} allows for arbitrary correlations within blocks.
+Note, however, that the scalings of the maximum number of allowable nonzero blocks and the block coherence in Theorem~\ref{thm:lasso} match the ones in Theorem~\ref{thm:lasso_ind.signs} only for the case of $m=O(1)$.
+Otherwise, Theorem~\ref{thm:lasso} with correlated blocks will require a more stricter scaling of $\mu_B(\Phi)$, while its scaling of $k$ will be more restrictive if $r/\|\Phi\|^2_2$ dominates $1/(\overline{\mu}_B^2 m)$.
 It can be seen from the proof of Theorem~\ref{thm:lasso} in Appendix~\ref{app:thm:lasso} that this dependence upon $m$---the size of the blocks---is a direct consequence of allowing for arbitrary correlations within blocks.
-A natural question to ask then is whether it is possible to return to the scalings of Theorem~\ref{thm:lasso_ind.signs} \emph{without} sacrificing intra-block correlations.
-The answer to this question is in the affirmative as long as one explicitly accounts for the block structure of the regression problem.